jjwils/cdc-lh1-kata/README.md

-# Pact Maven + Springboot + JUnit5 workshop

-## Introduction
+# Contract Testing Learning Hour 1

+## Consumer Driven Contract Testing

-This workshop is aimed at demonstrating core features and benefits of contract testing with Pact.
+This workshop is aimed at deliberately practicing producing a consumer driven contract using Pact.

-Whilst contract testing can be applied retrospectively to systems, we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this workshop - where a new consumer and provider are created in parallel to evolve a service over time, especially where there is some uncertainty with what is to be built.
+Whilst contract testing can be applied retrospectively to already existing systems (you may want to consider bi-directional contract testing for those use cases), we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this kata - where a new consumer "goes first" producing a contract that the provider will use to TDD the endpoints in their service in parallel.
+Both parties can then be sure that they have built exactly what each other was expecting making integration or e2e testing between the real services a formality.

 This workshop should take from 1 to 2 hours, depending on how deep you want to go into each topic.

 **Workshop outline**:

-- [step 1: **create consumer**](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5/tree/step1#step-1---simple-consumer-calling-provider): Create our consumer before the Provider API even exists
+- [step 1: **Define the expectation of the provider**](https://github.com/jjwils/cdc-lh1-kata/tree/step1#step-1---simple-consumer-calling-provider): Define the provider API in a test in our Consumer codebase.
 - [step 2: **unit test**](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5/tree/step2#step-2---client-tested-but-integration-fails): Write a unit test for our consumer
 - [step 3: **pact test**](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5/tree/step3#step-3---pact-to-the-rescue): Write a Pact test for our consumer
 - [step 4: **pact verification**](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5/tree/step4#step-4---verify-the-provider): Verify the consumer pact with the Provider API